ItalyPaleAle/hugo-assets/content/docs/installing-revaulter.md

 SQLite requires no external dependencies and is a good default for single-node deployments.

-For PostgreSQL, use a standard connection string with `sslmode=require` in production:
+For PostgreSQL, use a standard connection string, for example:

 ```
-postgres://revaulter:password@db.example.com:5432/revaulter?sslmode=require
+postgres://revaulter:password@db.example.com:5432/revaulter
 ```

 > ⚠️ **Warning:** When using SQLite, the database file must **not** be stored on a networked filesystem, like NFS or SMB.